ericksonc/ericksonc.github.io/_posts/2019-11-02-railay-really.md

 {% include image_caption.html imageurl="/images/posts/longtail.JPG" title="Railay by Longtail" caption="Railay by Longtail" %}

-You can't get to Railay by car (there are no cars on Railay, and it's small enough to walk everywhere) - you've got to take a longtail boat.
+You can't get to Railay by car; there are no cars on Railay, and it's small enough to walk everywhere.
+You've got to take a boat, most likely a longtail.
 If you're coming from the east, you get to hop onto a pier.
 I was coming from the west, which meant I had to hop into knee-high water, with everything I own in this world strapped to my back!
 (This was when I felt my decision to get a bag that not only rolled but could convert into a backpack was truly vindicated.)

 <!--more-->